MamHlados/backward-cpp/README.md

 #### unwind

 Unwind comes from libgcc, but there is an equivalent inside clang itself.
-With unwind, the stack trace is as accurate as it can possibly be, since this is used by the C++ runtine in gcc/clang for stack unwinding on exception.
+With unwind, the stacktrace is as accurate as it can possibly be, since this is used by the C++ runtine in gcc/clang for stack unwinding on exception.

 Normally libgcc is already linked to your program by default.